|CLICK A BOOTPRINT FOR A RELEVANT WALK - LINKS TO OTHER SITES AT THE BOTTOM OF THE PAGE|

 Jesse Hartley's Stone is a notched shaft of granite, a sample provided for Jesse Hartley's Dock Engineer.
 The present location was originally within the grounds of Harthill House and the pillar was erected by Hartley's daughter, Fanny, wife of John Bibby, as a monument to her father.
 It is quite difficult to spot in the hedgerow to the right of the vestibule that houses the Calderstones.
 My thanks to Nigel Sharp, Parks Development Officer, for this information.

 Originally a farmhouse called Grove House stood on this site (now in Calderstones Park), land owned by Thomas Martin, a Liverpool merchant.
 Lead shot manufacturer Joseph Need Walker (1791-1865) acquired the estate in 1825 through debt settlement and demolished the old house.
 In its place the Georgian mansion Calderstone was completed in 1828.
 The house and estate were acquired by Charles McIver (1813-1885) in 1875.
 He was a Liverpool shipping magnate, who had joined Samuel Cunard in establishing the British and North American Royal Steam Packet Company, later known as the Cunard Line.
 His son Charles (1851-1926) subsequently took over the estate.
 The house and estate were sold to Liverpool Corporation in 1902 and became Calderstones Park.
 The house has been altered over the years and for a long time was used as council offices.
-It was put up for sale in 2012, along with the extensive stables and coach house complex, and its future is currently uncertain.
+In 2014 the Reader Organisation purchased a 125 year lease from Liverpool City Council for the house and outbuildings to undertake restoration work and develop a heritage and cultural centre.

 Behind the Mansion House is a largely wooded area with a magnificent collection of fir trees, many of North American origin.
 Much of this is thought to have been originated by Charles McIver of Calderstone, whose involvement in transatlantic shipping lead to him developing an interest in the trees of the New World.